0c34/govwa/README.md

 git pull (to update)

 ```
-we have to install several golang package that required by govwa
+we have to install several golang packages that required by govwa

 Execute those command in your terminal
 ```